Aloo Matar Recipe | Punjabi Aloo Mutter

 - The recipe can be scaled to make a small batch or a big batch.

-This Aloo Matar recipe post from the blog archives first published in December 2013 has been updated and republished on October 2022.
+Aloo Matar recipe from the blog archives was first published on December 2013.

 i love aloo mutter – a regular dish for me – i remember having it once in a little low class shack in belize – the cooks however were top class it was the best i ever had and remembered to this day ten years later – indian cooking is the best and i thank you dassana for teaching me how to cook such delicious stuff